FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 **注意:**

-For a unicast AMOP message, if there are multiple clients subscribing to the topic, a random one can receive the unicast message.。
+For a unicast AMOP message, if there are multiple clients subscribing to the topic, a random one can receive the unicast message。

 **Example:**